ashutoshpatraa/StudyLogix/README.md

 - Follow existing code style and naming conventions.
 - Add or update docstrings for new functions.
 - Keep security in mind — validate inputs, avoid `innerHTML`, never commit secrets.
-- Test your changes locally before submitting.
+- Add and run tests to ensure your changes do not break anything locally before submitting.

 ### Reporting Issues